fusionjs/fusionjs/fusion-cli/README.md

 The `fusion-cli` package is responsible for orchestrating compile-time configuration for server and browser bundles, as well as development, test and production variations.
 It provides a standardized Babel configuration that includes async/await support as well as stage 3+ Ecmascript features.

-Due to the complexity involved in configuring many permutations of configurations, Fusion.js does not support custom `webpack.config`.
-This design decision allows Fusion.js to eventually move away from Webpack if faster and better bundlers become available.
-Additionally, it allows Fusion.js to make changes to the internal webpack configuration without the concern of breaking users customizations.
-If you run into a situation where you feel you need to make a webpack customization, please reach out to us on [slack](https://join.slack.com/t/fusionjs/shared_invite/enQtMzk3NjM0MTg0MTI4LWJhNzVjYjk5ZDVlYWIxZWViMjA3YzE5OTc4YWZkNzBkZmNkYmJkMDYyOGEzODEwMzRmMWExMzc1NDIzMmY2NDQ) or create an issue describing your use case.

 The CLI is also responsible for hot module reloading in development mode, and for running the web server.

 ### Installation